kohnish/vim9-fuzzy/README.md

 # For Linux, there is prebuilt binary
 :Vim9fuzzyMake linux-download

+# For MacOS x86, there is prebuilt binary
+:Vim9fuzzyMake macos-download

+# For Windows, there is prebuilt binary (untested)
+:Vim9fuzzyMake win-download

 # Or just compile static binary and install.
 (Check the build requirement for details)
 :Vim9fuzzyMake online-build
 ```